Knowing how to make a complaint

 - We are not able to offer financial or legal advice.
 That should always be sought from a trained specialist such as a solicitor or financial advisor.

-Complaints about NHS services
+Complaints advocacy services

 Every area of England has an independent NHS complaints advocacy service funded by the local authority.
 They can help you make a complaint about an NHS service or work out what you want to achieve from a complaint.

 You will need to contact your local authority to find out who holds your local advocacy service contract.